CommunityToolkit/WindowsCommunityToolkit/docs/helpers/PrintHelper.md

 ** Please note that page breaks are not supported.
 Every control will be printed on a single page**

-Since version 1.3, you can also call `ShowPrintUIAsync` with a second parameter to define that the list of controls to print should directly be taken from the content of the container passed to the PrintHelper constructor.
+Since version 1.3, you can also call `ShowPrintUIAsync` with a second parameter to determine that the list of controls to print should directly be taken from the content of the container passed to the PrintHelper constructor.
+In this mode you are responsible for the sizing and the layout.

 ## Example